-Hornswoggle has been known as many things- a leprechaun, a mini gator, a little bastard and even an illegitimate son.
-Though one thing people may not realize is that to his co-workers backstage, he is simply known as a bully.
+Hornswoggle has been regarded as a leprechaun, a mini gator, and even an illegitimate son.
+Though, according to former co-workers such as Kofi Kingston and The Miz, he is known for something different altogether!

-During a YouShoot interview from 2014, Brodus Clay opened up about Hornswoggle’s bullying tendencies.
+During a YouShoot interview in 2014, Brodus Clay opened up about the bullying tendencies of Hornswoggle.
 “He’s a bully, he is a bully,” Brodus said of Hornswoggle.
 “He is a verbal assassin.
 He picks, he judges… he’s just a little evil guy.”

 In Jon Robinson’s book, Rumble Road Untold Stories from Outside the Ring, released in 2010, Kofi Kingston had much to say about the little ruffian:

 “Me and Hornswoggle travel together all the time, but I don’t really let him drive because his car back home has pedal extenders that enable him to keep his feet at a normal length so that if the airbag goes off, it won’t suffocate him.

 When we’re on the road, the rental cars don’t have these pedal extenders, so if he wants to drive, he literally has to pull his seat all the way up to where his chest is on the steering wheel.
 God forbid if we ever got into an accident and the airbag went off, he would suffocate.
 So I never let him drive.

 But whenever we travel with The Miz and Evan Bourne, they both always play it up like they want Swoggle to drive.
 They really try to get everyone riled up, like, ‘Hey, why don’t you let Swoggle drive?
 What are you going to do about it?’